chef/automate/components/docs-chef-io/content/automate/major_upgrade_4.x.md

 y
 You have taken backup of your data and kept it safe, preferred on other disk or location? (y/n) y
-Ensure you have more than 60 percent free disk space (y/n) y
+Ensure destination directory (/hab/) is having min.
+'X' GB free space ? (y/n) y
 This will disable Sharding on your elastic search (y/n) y